Healthy Peach Crisp (Gluten Free)

 Storing: This peach crisp will stay in the fridge for 3-4 days

-Freezing: We haven’t tried freezing this recipe but we don’t think it would freeze well.
-The topping would lose the crisp.
+Freezing: We haven’t tried freezing this recipe, but we don’t think it would freeze well.
+I’m sure it would taste fine if frozen, but the topping would lose its crisp/would get soggy.

-Serving: We recommend serving this peach crisp with vanilla ice cream or whipped cream.
+Serving: We recommend serving this peach crisp with protein ice cream or whipped cream.
 It’s also great with a scoop of vanilla yogurt.

 Preparing in advance: You can prepare this recipe 3-4 hours in advance of baking it.
 Keep it in your refrigerator until you are ready to bake.